eriksencosta/percentage/lib/dokka.md

-# Module Posotos
+# Module Percentage

-Posostos is a library that makes percentage calculations easy in Kotlin:
+Percentage is a library that makes percentage calculations easy in Kotlin:

     150 * 5.5.percent()          // 8.25
     150 decreaseBy 5.5.percent() // 141.75